 You (and your loved ones) have unique health needs to consider, and those needs will determine the benefits, coverage and payment that matches your lifestyle.
 Typically, you can only sign up for insurance during the open enrollment period (OEP) which ended Dec.
 15, 2018.
 After the open enrollment period, your health plan is locked in unless you qualify for a special enrollment period (SEP), which is a “qualifying event” that allows you to change your coverage—like getting married, having a baby or changing jobs, to name a few.
 If you qualify for a SEP, you should put in just as much time and care choosing a plan as you would normally.

-Follow these steps when choosing the best health insurance for your and your family:
+Here are a few things to consider when choosing the best health insurance for you and your family during SEP:

 - Do you have pre-existing conditions?

-- In the past year, did you have frequent visits to a health provider?
+- In the past year, did you have frequent visits to a doctor or other health provider?

 - Do you anticipate the need for large medical services, such as surgeries or medical tests?

 - Will you need to seek specialized services, such as those from a dermatologist, chiropractor or mental health specialist?